menacit/logging_course/resources/labs/beats/README.md

 In order to complete the lab, the student should install and configure the [Auditbeat](https://www.elastic.co/beats/auditbeat) logging agent on the lab system to monitor file/process creation.
-The student should also configure monitoring in OpenSearch to generate alerts when the monitored activity occurs.
+The student should also configure monitoring in OpenSearch to generate alerts when the monitored activity occurs (setup of a "notification channel" is not required).

 A web browser and SSH client are prerequisites for lab participation.